Mjam-Codes/mjam.codes/README.md

 For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).

 ## Continous Deployment
-Pushes to the `master` branch of this repository will automatically be deployed with Github Pages.
+Pushes to the `master` branch of this repository will automatically be deployed to Github Pages.